dna-storage/ncomm-file-preview/README.md

 + macOS: Catalina 10.15.3
 + Linux: Ubuntu 18.04.3

-Note that most OSes will support our software by using Docker.
+Note that other OSes or versions will support our software by using Docker with our provided Dockerfiles.

 ### Software Dependences